 Melting points have been determined in open glass capillaries on Gallen Kamp melting point apparatus and are uncorrected.
-However, all synthesized complexes are decomposed at a high temperature (>300 °C).
 The C, H, N, S and Cl contents of the prepared ternary complexes were determined by the Microanalytical Unit at Cairo University.
-Molar conductance of DMSO solutions of the synthesized ternary complexes were measured at 25 °C using a model 31 YSI conductivity bridge with conductivity cell constant = 0.10 M. Thermogravimetric (TG) analysis was performed automatically using a Dupont 9000 thermal analyzer at a heating rate of 10 °C min-1 in a dynamic air atmosphere.
+Molar conductance of DMSO solutions of the synthesized ternary complexes were measured at 25 °C using a model 31 YSI conductivity bridge with conductivity cell constant = 0.10 M. Thermogravimetric (TG) analysis were performed automatically using a Dupont 9000 thermal analyzer at a heating rate of 10°C min-1 in a dynamic air atmosphere.
 Infrared spectra were recorded in the $4000-200 \text{ cm}^{-1}$ range on FT-IR 1650 (Perkin Elmer) spectrophotometer using KBr disk technique.
-A Bruker WM 300 instrument has been used to determine 1H NMR (300.1 MHz).
-Mass spectra have been obtained with a JEOL JMS 600 instrument.
-Electronic spectra of freshly prepared solutions of the complexes in DMSO were monitored at 25 °C in 200-1000 nm range by an Unicam Scanning UV-vis spectrophotometer model UVA 1000E with an accuracy of ± 1 nm using matched silica cells of 1.0 cm path length.
+A Bruker WM 300 instrument has been used to determine 1H-NMR (300.1 MHz).
+Mass spectra have been obtained with a Varian MAT 311 doubly focusing instrument.
+Electronic spectra of freshly prepared solutions of the complexes in DMSO were monitored at 25 °C in 300-1000 nm range by an Unicam Scanning UV-vis spectrophotometer model UVA 1000E with an accuracy of ± 1 nm using matched silica cells of 1.0 cm path length.
 The spectrophotometer and its accessories were controlled by software under Windows to provide advanced operational facilities.